Larry Lam's Guide Note

 The temple is located behind the old double-storey shop houses between Jalan Tun H.S.
 Lee and Jalan Hang Kasturi, near the Central Market.
 It was built based on feng shui principles.
 This explains why the building is out of alignment with the surrounding roads and buildings.
 In the old days, this temple was the Chinese religious and community centre of Kuala Lumpur.
 It was the place where the leaders held meetings and made important decisions about the administration of the Chinese community.

 The temple comprises a main hall and two side halls.
-Refer the the layout of the temple below for the locations of the various idols and images.
+Refer to the layout of the temple below for the locations of the various idols and images.
 Century old sedan chairs, used in the religious procession in the old days, are displayed at the entrance.
 The entrance also bears a memorial plaque honouring the pioneers - Chan Sow Lin, Yap Ah Shak, Yap Ah Loy and Yap Kwan Seng.

 Visitors can sometimes witness the practice of old Chinese customs.
 Worshippers may be seen praying to the White Tiger Deity - to stop defamation by others.
 Others could be seen crawling under the platform/table used during prayer - to reduce/eliminate the worshippers' burden in life.